 The basic rules are simple: each turn, every player chooses a card from their hand, then everyone reveals their cards, and these are solved in an order marked by their priority number, starting with the highest one.
-Card resolution follows three steps: first, the racer can take the optional action described in the card, then they must perform the mandatory movement, also marked in said card (jumping, running, or your choice between both), and, finally, the racer draws a card chosen among a few face up ones.
-Each time everyone has solved their cards, repeat the process until someone crosses the finish line, because, at the end of that turn, the game ends and players count their scores to determine who's the winner.
+Card resolution follows three steps: first, the racer can take the optional action described in the card, then they must perform the mandatory movement, also marked in said card (jumping, running, or the player's choice between both), and, finally, the racer draws a card chosen among a few face up ones.
+Each time everyone has solved their cards, they repeat the process until someone crosses the finish line, because, at the end of that turn, the game ends and players count their scores to determine who's the winner.

 - 4 racers: Sonic, Tails, Knuckles and Amy.
 Each one has:

 - 10 track sections: